-Several runners I know, some at the elite level, swear by Generation UCAN, a modified cornstarch and flavoring mix that you add to water.
-I’ve thought about trying it, but the $60 price tag (around $2 per serving) has always struck me as excessive.
+Several runners I know, some at the elite level, swear by Generation UCAN. to fuel their races and workouts.
+It’s a modified cornstarch and flavoring mix that you add to water and a tub of it costs about $60 price tag (around $2 per serving).

 My inner skeptic alarm goes off every time I go to the UCAN website (and so does this guy’s in a surprisingly funny and geeky post about the UCAN hype).
 We are talking about cornstarch, right?
 The cheap-as-dirt thickener for gravy that can be found at any grocery store for pennies?